Unum - Long Term Disability (LTD)

 How do I enroll in long-term disability?

-If you are a new employee, you have 31 days from and including your hire date to enroll without completing EOI - Evidence of Insurability.
+To enroll in the LTD coverage, please complete the LTD Enrollment form and return it to Employee Benefits department in Heer Hall, Kent Campus or email it to BENEFITS@KENT.EDU.
+Please note: if you are a new employee, you have 31 days from and including your hire date to enroll without completing EOI - Evidence of Insurability.
 If the new hire deadline of 31 days has passed, enrollment for the LTD will need to be completed during our annual open enrollment period or due to a qualifying event.
 Doing so will require completing the EOI - Evidence of Insurability.

 How do I complete the EOI - Evidence of Insurability?

 Visit Unum's website and enter your Kent State access code: ASFLKGE then you can begin creating a profile that Unum will need to complete your request.
 Once the questionnaire is completed online, you can also submit it online directly to Unum's team.
 Kent State does not have access to your answers on the insurability questionnaire.
 Determination of eligibility comes from Unum.
 You can also call Unum directly at 1-800-421-0344.